RichGuk/dotfiles/README.md

 rm README.md INSTALL.md
 ```

-Should I wish to undo this to edit the files (I normally edit via Github/Gitlab)
+Should I wish to undo this to edit the files (I normally edit via web)
 I can run the following:

 ```bash